OpenWebconcept/openpdd/README.md

 # 2. import test database
 sh ./scripts/import.sh

-# 3. you can now access the installation at https://localhost:8082
+# 3. you can now access the installation at https://localhost:8082 and the admin at https://localhost:8082/wp/wp-admin
 ```